 - Continued collection of tissue samples from Chinook Salmon and Coho Salmon for DNA analysis to determine stock origins will inform the life history strategies and habitat use of rearing populations (MQ1), in addition to teasing out the effects of the Big Bar slide (versus natural variability or operations) on fish populations within the Seton River watershed.
-Currently, this work is being completed collaboratively with Fisheries and Oceans Canada. - Complete river-wide habitat suitability surveys at 40 m3/s and ≥100 m3/s.
-Partial datasets exist for both flow levels.
-Having the full datasets would fill in gaps for the flow versus weighted useable area (a measure of habitat suitability for target species and life stages) relationships developed for the Seton River.
-These data directly support MQ2 and are important for evaluating the current WUP target hydrograph, in addition to providing context for any changes that may be proposed during future planning processes.
+Currently, this work is being completed collaboratively with Fisheries and Oceans Canada. - Complete river-wide habitat suitability surveys above 100 m3/s.
+Partial datasets currently exist.
+Having the full datasets would fill in gaps for the flow versus weighted useable area (a measure of habitat suitability for target species and life stages) relationship developed for the Seton River.
+These data directly support MQ2 and are important for evaluating the Modified Operations hydrograph, in addition to providing context for any changes that may be proposed during future planning processes.
+To complete river-wide surveys, flows from Seton Dam must be held at the target levels for approximately 2 weeks. - Complete river-wide habitat suitability surveys at 30 and 50 m3/s.
+Given the increase in habitat observed at 40 m3/s, it is worthwhile to determine a range of discharges which maximize habitat for juvenile species.
 To complete river-wide surveys, flows from Seton Dam must be held at the target levels for approximately 2 weeks.

-The addition of two transects in the LG7 habitat unit in Reach 3 (a known spawning location) is also recommended to provide better coverage for spawning habitat suitability analyses informing MQ3 and MQ4. - Continued use of the Seton Dam counter (regardless of whether flows are within WUP targets or are considered Modified Operations) in conjunction with the BRGMON-3 telemetry program.
+- Continued use of the Seton Dam counter (regardless of whether flows are within WUP targets or are considered Modified Operations) in conjunction with the BRGMON-3 telemetry program.
 Counter, PIT and radio telemetry data combined have increased the understanding of steelhead migration timing, distribution, and abundance within the Seton River watershed (directly informing MQ1), as well as the potential effects of Seton Dam operations on steelhead migration.
-More annual data is required to discern if data from 2019 and 2020 were the result of natural variability in migrations or fish responses to operations.
+More annual data is required to discern if data collected since 2019 were the result of natural variability in migrations or fish responses to operations.
 As well, having additional fixed radio telemetry stations (as demonstrated under BRGMON-13 in 2020) in combination with existing mobile tracking surveys would be of value, particularly during high flow periods.
 The use of additional radio telemetry stations with mobile tracking surveys could replace weekly visual surveys for steelhead on the mainstem as that method has been ineffective.
 To increase the likelihood of detections during mobile tracking surveys, additional time could be spent in key areas.
-These methods could inform potential spawning locations, which may then be monitored for potential dewatering (MQ3).

-- Conduct riverbed elevation surveys in conjunction with pebble counts along transects in the survey area on an annual basis, regardless of flow releases, to quantify substrate scour and deposition, as well as substrate size.
-These data directly support MQ4 and will improve our understanding of the effects of operations on gravel availability. - Further analysis of existing data should be completed in 2021 to explore whether management questions and hypothesis can be properly addressed for final report.
+These methods could inform potential spawning locations, which may then be monitored for potential dewatering (MQ3). - Conduct riverbed elevation surveys in conjunction with pebble counts along transects in the survey area on an annual basis, regardless of flow releases, to quantify substrate scour and deposition, as well as substrate size.
+These data directly support MQ4 and will improve our understanding of the effects of operations on gravel availability. - Further analysis of existing data should be completed in 2022 to explore whether management questions and hypothesis can be properly addressed for final report.